-In Ternopil, a city west of Kyiv, Andy Roman, ‘21, helps refugees into a van that sits 14.
+In Ternopil, a city west of Kyiv, Andy Roman, ‘21, helps refugees board a van with redcrosses painted on the side.

-Entering the van are women, children and some elderly.
-One of the women in the van says her husband was killed, her home destroyed by the constant bombings in Irpin.
-Another onboard says he was “the last one alive in his family,” not shedding a tear.
+The vehicle held women, children and some elderly.
+One of the women in the van said her husband was killed, and her home was destroyed by the constant bombings in Irpin.
+Another shared he was “the last one alive in his family.”

-His van is one of three in a caravan driving droves of people over three hours away to Krakovets, a Ukrainian city bordering Poland.
+Roman’s van is one of three driving groups of people over three hours away.
+They are being driven to Krakovets, a Ukrainian city bordering Poland.

 “Long days, probably like 13 hours of driving every day,” Roman said.

 Each time he returns to the city, his van is filled with the supplies that have bottlenecked in Poland—canned foods, antibiotics, insulin and other life-saving materials.
-Although these donations have been crucial to survival in Ukraine, there are few drivers willing to bring the supplies into the country amid the indiscriminate Russian bomings that have left thousands dead and more without homes.
+The donations have been crucial to the survival of those who remain in Ukraine, but there are few drivers willing to bring the supplies into the country amid the Russia’s bombs, seemingly indiscriminate of citizen casualties.
+Thousands are dead and more are without homes.

 “While I was over there I saw what they needed most,” Roman said.
 “There was an abundance of supplies at the Polish border but that was a bottleneck and there weren’t enough transportation or drivers to bring them into Ukraine.”